Dying for A Tan

-Crazy enough, skin cancer statistics demonstrate that we ladies seem to believe a “healthy glow” is worth dying for, or at least worth having large areas of skin removed and tested for the rest of our lives.
+Crazy enough, skin cancer statistics demonstrate that we ladies really do believe a “healthy glow” is worth dying for, or at least worth having large areas of skin removed and tested for the rest of our lives.
 The incidence of melanoma (the deadliest form of skin cancer) in young adults is sky-high, with a six-fold increase in the past 40 years.
 Most interesting to us is the fact that the rise is BY FAR most noteworthy in young women ages 18-39, where the incidence of melanoma increased eight-fold from 1970-2009, while it increased four-fold for men.

 This is a significant gender-specific finding.
 There are lots of factors to be taken into consideration in this soaring number of skin cancer diagnoses, but we’re ready to argue that this is, above all, a beauty issue.
 This isn’t an issue of ignorance or lack of education on the harmful effects of sun exposure or indoor tanning.
 This isn’t an issue of young white females just absolutely loving UV rays more than their white male counterparts.
 This isn’t an issue of girls desperately seeking more vitamin D while boys are less interested.
 This is an issue of Caucasian girls and women being totally convinced that having tanned skin is equivalent to looking more beautiful, and that beauty is worth every risk.
 “Having tan skin makes you look thinner,” “Having tan skin gives you a radiant healthy glow,” “Having tan skin gives you confidence.”
 Yes, confidence that you look beautiful, because if you’re not tan, you’re “pasty white,” “ghostly,” “pale” or – if you’re a famous actress but not a regular shorts-wearing high school girl – “a peaches and cream complexion.”